X-death25/MD_Dumper/README.md

 - Marv17 for a lot of hardware and software test.
 - Jackobo (Akina Usagi) for the beautiful GUI.
 - Sik for his wonderfull website about Megadrive hardware / dev info https://plutiedev.com/
+- Libcsv used in the software https://github.com/rgamble/libcsv  author : rgamble

 ## Licenses:

 - Software : GPL v3
-- Hardware : Firmware is closed source
+- Hardware (Tindie Version ) : Firmware is closed source
+- Hardware (open hardware Version ) : GPL v3
 - Documentation / WIKI : CC0 1.0

+You can find copy of GPL v3 and CC0 1.0 in the licences folder